Street Art vs Fine Art: What Actually Matters for Collectors

 Is street art considered fine art?

 Sometimes.
-The strongest street art can be collected, exhibited, and discussed as fine art, especially when artist context and documentation are clear.
+Street art can be collected, exhibited, and discussed as fine art when artist context and documentation are clear.

 What makes street art collectible?